Particle Based Inference for Continuous-Discrete State Space Models: Introduction

 \section{Introduction}

-This work considers the development of general particle-based Monte Carlo methods for statistical inference within the broad class of what we call \emph{continuous-discrete State Space Models} (CD-SSMs).
+This work considers the development of general particle-based Monte Carlo methods for statistical inference within the broad class of \emph{continuous-discrete State Space Models} (CD-SSMs) \citep{sark:19}.
 For such a CD-SSM, the latent process is a continuous-time diffusion process \citep{okse:13} defined as the solution of a Stochastic Differential Equation (SDE):

 for a $d_w$-dimensional Brownian motion $B=\{B(s)\}_{s\ge 0}$, a drift function $b:[0,\infty)\times \mathbb{R}^{d}\to\mathbb{R}^{d}$ and a diffusion coefficient function $\sigma:[0,\infty)\times \mathbb{R}^{d}\to \mathbb{R}^{d\times d_w}$, with $d\ge 1$, $1\le d_w\le d$.
 The signal process $X=\{X(s)\}_{s\ge 0}$ is assumed to be indirectly observed at $T\ge 1$ discrete times $0=s_0<s_1< \dots < s_T$, with data $Y_{1:T}=(Y_{1},\ldots,Y_{T})$ such that: